 Is there anything better than tender, buttery fish with a crunchy, nutty topping?
 Why, yes!
 How about Steelhead trout fillets coated in a creamy honey mustard sauce, then crusted in a mixture of crushed pecans, panko, fresh thyme, and butter?
 (To be honest, we’d eat anything with that sprinkled on top!)
 The topping turns toasty and crispy in the oven as the fish cooks to juicy perfection.
-As if that weren’t enough to sell you, on the side, we’re also serving up thyme-roasted potato rounds and mixed greens with apple slices.
+As if that weren’t enough to sell you, on the side, we’re also serving up thyme-roasted potato rounds and mixed greens with dried cranberries.
 Weeknight luxury is just 35 minutes away!

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.